 Regardless of who you are, your information is under attack.

-With the start of September and most employers still focused on remote workers, now is a good time for a few tips on preventing a data breach.
+With the start of fall and most employers still focused on remote workers, now is a good time for a few tips on preventing a data breach.

 - Identity sensitive data – before you can prevent a data breach, you need to know the sensitive data you collect, store, transmit, or process.
 Hackers and malicious insiders target non-public personal information (NPI), personally identifiable information (PII), and intellectual property, like designs, patent documents, or trade secrets.